The current state of the breed.

 What the science says.

-• Recent research confirms what basic genetics instructs - greater genetic diversity is positively correlated with favorable health outcomes and improved longevity.
+• Recent research confirms what basic genetics instructs - greater genetic diversity leads to more favorable health outcomes and improved longevity.

 The correlation of inbreeding and health outcomes seems especially salient where canine cancer is concerned.
 Pet health insurer, Nationwide, analyzed their claims database and found that Goldendoodles are 75% less likely to submit a cancer claim than either parent breed, and Labradoodles are 62% less likely.
 Overall, purebred dogs were twice as likely to submit a cancer claim than mixed breed dogs.

 These are a small sampling of the many studies correlating genetic diversity and health outcomes.
-You can read more in our resources library, an ongoing work in progress.
+You can read more in our resources library.

 • Advances in genomic mapping technology have provided researchers the tools to “prove” what basic genetics already instructs - inbreeding increases the risk that some alleles will “concentrate" while others will be lost.

 In a closed gene pool, the totality of genetic material is finite and diminishes over time, consequent to both trait selection and genetic drift.
-The consequences of this are most immediately apparent with Mendelian-inherited diseases, where a limited number of dominantly or recessively inherited bad genes concentrate over generations.
-Many of these mutations become testable and predictable such that breeders can select away from them.
+The consequences of this are most immediately apparent with Mendelian-inherited diseases, where a limited number of bad genes concentrate over generations.
+Many of these mutations become testable and predictable such that breeders can easily select away from them, just as they can avoid producing a coat color.
 Cancer and immune-mediated diseases, however, are much more complicated.

 We don’t know what most genes do, nor which alleles are favorable.
-And there exists a great deal of complex interplay among genes, and between genes and environmental variables.
-While the loss of any one allele can be good, bad, or neutral, the net effect of inbreeding is a concentration of some alleles at the expense of others and an overall decrease in genetic adaptability - like an investment portfolio overly committed to a small number of assets is susceptible to volatility, an inbred animal is more susceptible to pathogens and environmental influences.
+And there exists a great deal of complex interplay among genes, and between genes and the environment.
+While the loss of any one allele can be good, bad, or neutral, the net effect of inbreeding is a concentration of some alleles at the expense of others and an overall reduction in genetic adaptability - like an investment portfolio overly committed to a small number of assets is more susceptible to market volatility, an inbred animal is more susceptible to pathogens and environmental influences.

 While we may not know the full scope of genetic mechanisms influencing cancer, we do know that Flat-coats have both high rates of homozygosity (~33%) and high rates of cancer (upwards of 70%) - a toxic soup of cancer genetics.
-And because the totality of the breed’s genetics have already been well distributed, we can’t water down that soup or hope to re-introduce good genes that have already been lost to inbreeding.
-This also helps explain why longevity has declined over time despite careful breeding and why we can’t select for longevity in a cancer-afflicted breed.
+And because the totality of the breed’s genetic ingredients have already been distributed, we can’t water down that soup or hope to re-introduce cancer-protector genes already lost to inbreeding.
+This also helps explain why longevity has declined over time despite careful breeding, and why we can’t select for longevity in a cancer-afflicted breed.

 This article helps explain why genetic diversity is important even when we can’t ascertain the genes responsible for the disease, and this article explains why it’s especially relevant where cancer is concerned.

-• While the rapid pace of genetic profiling technology lends hope, it seems highly unlikely that researchers will develop useful genetic tests for cancer markers anytime soon.
-The complex interplay of disease processes presents unique challenges.
-This article summarizing some recent research demonstrates the point, while this article helps explain why its the case.
-Much research is shifting focus from cancer genetics to better understanding the genetic variables influencing immune response, and to genetic based treatments.
+• While the rapid pace of advancement in genetic profiling lends hope, it is unlikely that researchers will develop useful genetic tests for cancer markers anytime soon.
+The complex interplay of disease processes presents unique challenges for gene identification.
+This article summarizing recent canine cancer genetics research demonstrates the point, while this article helps explain why its the case.
+Much research is shifting focus from identifying cancer-causing genes to investigations of ‘protector’ genes, to better understanding the genetic variables influencing immune response, and to genetic based treatments.

-But, even supposing a genetic marker test were available, Flat-coats would still find themselves in a deep genetic hole.
-Given the prevalence of cancer we know to exist within the breed (upwards of 70%), a significant percentage of the breed’s population would presumably be implicated and if restricted from breeding, would further bottleneck the breed’s already inbred population and risk exacerbating the cardiac issues that have shown strong heritability in other breeds.
+Even supposing a genetic marker test were available, Flat-coats would still find themselves in a deep genetic hole.
+Given the prevalence of cancer we know to exist within the breed (upwards of 70%), a significant percentage of the breed’s population would presumably be implicated and if restricted from breeding, would further bottleneck the breed’s already inbred population.
+This bottlenecking, in turn, would amplify other problems in the breed, such as the cardiac issues currently attributed as causing 12% of Flatcoat deaths.

-Even with all the tests and treatments at our disposal, we’d still have a highly inbred closed gene pool.
+Even with all the tests and treatments at our disposal, we’d still have a highly inbred and unsustainable closed gene pool.